-This is the strategy of choice for points-and-miles travelers because the carrying cost is essentially zero.
-The only downside is needing enough miles in the right program to cover the route on short notice, which favors flexible point currencies like American Express Membership Rewards, Chase Ultimate Rewards, or Capital One miles that transfer to multiple airlines.
+This is the strategy of choice for points-and-miles travellers because the carrying cost is essentially zero.
+The only downside is needing enough miles in the right programme to cover the route on short notice, which favours flexible point currencies like American Express Membership Rewards, Chase Ultimate Rewards, or Capital One miles that transfer to multiple airlines.

 If you don't have miles, book a refundable commercial fare.
 These cost more upfront — often two to three times the standard fare — but the entire amount refunds if you cancel before departure.
-The math works when the empty leg savings exceed the carrying cost of the refundable fare during the brief window you hold both.
+The maths works when the empty leg savings exceed the carrying cost of the refundable fare during the brief window you hold both.
+A flexible fare search on the same route takes two minutes and tells you instantly what the hedge will cost to hold.

 Only works on routes with frequent commercial service and only if you're flexible on which airline.
 New York to London, London to Nice in summer, LA to San Francisco — fine.
 Anywhere with one or two flights a day, anywhere connecting through a hub, anywhere during peak season — risky.
 The savings on the empty leg disappear quickly when you're paying $2,000 for a same-day economy seat that would have been $300 a week earlier.